Prints, Drawings and Photographs Study Room

-Ranked among the finest of its kind, the collection of photographs comprises over 44,000 Canadian and International works from the 19th century to the present day, and includes the works collected by the Canadian Photography Institute of the National Gallery of Canada.
+Ranked among the finest of its kind, the collection of photographs comprises over 44,000 Canadian and International works from the 19th century to the present day.

 The Study Room is open by appointment only, Wednesdays and Thursdays from 1:30 to 4:00 pm.
 To request an appointment, please fill out all sections of the Visitor Application Form and send it at least two weeks in advance for individual appointments and four weeks in advance for academic group appointments.
 A member of our staff will contact you after having assessed your request, verified our availabilities as well as the accessibility of the artworks requested.

 At the time of your appointment, please arrive at the Curatorial Wing Security Desk 10 minutes in advance to register.
 Please note that food, drinks and ink pens are not allowed in the Study Room, and be advised that all visitors will be asked to leave outdoor apparel as well as bags, purses and umbrellas in the lobby of the Study Room.
 Cell phones must be turned off and left in the lobby too.
 Photography may be allowed upon permission.
 Sketching, however, is not permitted in the Study Room.